 Each week you’ll receive materials to help you understand and manage your feelings.
-These might include explanations of how and why we experience different feelings, a thought diary, or mindfulness techniques.
+These might include explaining how and why we experience difficult emotions, a thought diary, or mindfulness techniques.

 But you won’t have to complete these alone.
-Your local Mind Active Monitoring practitioner will call you each week to talk about how you’re feeling and help with any issues you have.
-All you need is a phone number to get started.
+A local Mind Active Monitoring practitioner will call you each week to talk about your feelings and help with any issues you have.
+All you need is a phone number or email address to get started.
 Take a look at this leaflet for more information.

-Fill in your contact details on this website and one of our trained team will be in touch within a week, to talk through the service and how it can help you.
+Fill in your contact details on this website and one of our trained team will be in touch to talk through the service and how it can help you.